ahmedulfuad/Image-Translator/README.md

 This is a repository for a web based android application.
 By using this application, you can translate english words to bengali without typing in keyboard.
+This is my varsity project.